Apr 14 • Sean Overin

 At some point, if things go well, you will hire someone.
 That is exciting and also a little terrifying, because now you have to get them up to speed on everything including the software.

 Jane has a pretty solid library of training videos that cover the platform clearly and practically.
-New staff can work through them independently, which means you are not spending your Tuesday afternoon giving a one-on-one walkthrough of how to book an appointment.
+New staff can work through them independently, which means you are not spending every afternoon over a 3-4 week period, giving a one-on-one walkthrough of how to book an appointment.
 They get the training, you get your afternoon back.
 You're creating a win-win.

 The support team is the part people do not expect